ImpactDevelopment/ImpactIssues/LiteLoader.md

 ![Modify](https://i.imgur.com/6AFFegt.png)

+As of 4.4, you can keep this part the same!

 ## Run the new Profile

 Now you can open the Minecraft launcher and run the combo profile as normal.